dylan-almonte/poker-ai/README.md

 Please refer to [paper](papers/) for papers that are referenced Useful [website](https://www.cs.cmu.edu/~sandholm/cs15-888F24/)

-## Project Structure

-- `main.cpp`: Main file for running the poker AI.
-- `engine/`: Directory for the poker engine implementation.
-- `ai/deep_cfr/`: Directory for the Deep CFR implementation.
-- `lib/`: Directory for the custom neural network library.

 ### TODO

 - [ ] Fix bug where all players go all in at the same time